srid/neuron/doc/Guide/Plugins/Directory Tree.md

 ## Directory Zettels are normal zettels

-When Neuron is configured to use the **Directory Tree** plugin, it looks for all the markdown files in your repository, regardless of how many folders deep they are (unless you are using the [[Ignoring files]] plugin).
+When Neuron is configured to use the **Directory Tree** plugin, it looks for all the markdown files in your repository, regardless of how many folders deep they are (but filtered out if the [[Ignoring files]] plugin is in use).

-The directory structure you have on disk is used to do 2 things:
+The directory structure you have on disk is used to automatically create a [[folgezettel-heterarchy]].

-- automatically create a [[folgezettel-heterarchy]] from a directory zettel with the zettels for its contents
-- automatically tag the zettels created with their on-disk path

 Once Neuron generates the [[Zettelkasten]], the directory structure is discarded from memory and not used in the [[Web interface]].
 All of the generated notes are made accessible at the 'top' level of the generated site--you don't need to navigate down the on-disk directory structure in the [[Web interface]].

-This is one reason why it's good practice to give your directories an [[Atomic and autonomous]] [[id]]--once you've generated your zettelkasten, you no longer have the parent directories around to provide context.
+This is one reason why it's good practice to give your directories an [[Atomic and autonomous]] [[id]]--once you've generated your zettelkasten, you no longer have the parent directories around to provide context, because the context is provided by the zettel's location in the [[folgezettel-heterarchy]] (as can be visually seen in [[Uplink Tree]]).
 The example from before, `./Home/Projects`, would create a note for your home projects with the ID `Projects`--we can no longer tell that it is specifically **home** projects.
 (The other reason it is good to have unique IDs is to avoid ID clash, as covered above.)

 ### Automatically created folgezettel heterarchies